lspitzner/brittany/README.md

 You can [paste haskell code over here](https://hexagoxel.de/brittany/) to test how it gets formatted by brittany.
-(Rg. privacy: the server does log the size of the input, but _not_ the full requests.)
+(Rg. privacy: the server does log the size of the input, but _not_ the full input/output of requests.)

 # Other usage notes